 Gløgg, glüwein, mulled wine – the names and languages are different but not the results.
 Orange, cinnamon and cloves steep in red wine fortified with a reduction of port wine spiked with Cointreau.
-Goodness, if this isn’t enough to get you fired up for the holiday season, then I’m not sure what will.
+Goodness, if that isn’t enough to get you fired up for the holiday season, then I’m not sure what will.

 There are many pre-made mixes for gløgg, but the best way to make it is from scratch.
-It’s easy to do and requires an inexpensive dry red wine.
+It’s easy to do and requires an inexpensive full-bodied red wine.
 When you make the gløgg, the aroma of simmering spices and wine will fill your home with winter cheer.
 Best served in front of a fire on a cold and snowy day.

 For the garnish: